 A low level is of no clinical importance.

 High prolactin levels can cause anovulation.
 Some women with hyperprolactinemia may also notice that they have a milky discharge from their breasts.
 This is called galactorrhea.
-Patients with pituitary tumours have very high levels - typically more than 100 ng/ml.
+Patients with pituitary tumors have very high levels - typically more than 100 ng/ml.

-A high prolactin level could sometimes just be because of stress - and even the stress of doing a venepuncture for drawing a blood sample can cause an artificial elevation in your prolactin levels.
+A high prolactin level could sometimes just be because of stress - and even the stress of doing a venipuncture for drawing a blood sample can cause an artificial elevation in your prolactin levels.
 This means that if your levels are high, they should be re-checked, to reconfirm this diagnosis, before proceeding further.